-Baxalta Incorporated and Baxalta GmbH (collectively, "Baxalta") filed a lawsuit against Chugai and Genentech Inc. ("Genentech") in the US District Court for the District of Delaware (the "Court") on May 4, 2017 (the date of the complaint, US time hereafter), alleging that Genentech and Chugai's manufacture, use, sale, offer for sale or import of emicizumab (development code name: ACE910) into the United States would infringe Baxalta's US patent No. 7,033,590 and seeking a patent infringement judgment, injunctive and monetary relief and attorney fees.
+Baxalta Incorporated and Baxalta GmbH (collectively "Baxalta") filed a lawsuit against Chugai and Genentech Inc. ("Genentech") in the US District Court for the District of Delaware ("Court") on May 4, 2017 (the date of the complaint, US time hereafter), alleging that Genentech and Chugai manufacture, use, sell, offer for sale or import emicizumab(development code name: ACE910) into the United States, which would infringe Baxalta's US patent No. 7,033,590 and seeking for patent infringement judgment, injunctive and monetary relief and attorney fees.
 Baxalta filed a stipulation of dismissal with prejudice regarding Baxalta's claims against Chugai with the Court on September 13, 2018, and the Court issued an order dismissing Chugai from this lawsuit on September 19, 2018.
-The Court also entered a judgment in favor of Genentech on February 1, 2019.
+The Court also entered the judgment in favor of Genentech on February 1, 2019.
 Given this, Baxalta appealed to the United States Court of Appeals for the Federal Circuit ("CAFC") on February 8, 2019.
 CAFC reversed the judgment of the Court and remanded the case back to the Court on August 27, 2020.
-Subsequently, the Court issued a summary judgement that patent-in-suit is invalid on January 13, 2022, and Baxalta appealed the Court decision to the CAFC on February 8, 2022.
+Subsequently, the Court issued a summary judgment that patent-in-suit is invalid on January 13, 2022, Baxalta appealed the Court decision again to the CAFC on February 8, 2022.
+The CAFC affirmed the district court's grant summary judgment that the patent-in-suit is invalid on September 20, 2023 ("CAFC Judgment").
+No petition for panel rehearing or writ of certiorari was filed by Baxalta, and said CAFC Judgment in favor of Genentech has become final.
+Therefore, the patent infringement procedure regarding Emicizumab in the US has been closed.